On the hunt for a current account for your kids? Here are our top UK bank accounts for 11-18-year-olds.

 Nationwide FlexOne offers the choice of a cash card or a contactless Visa debit card.
 Both have a maximum daily withdrawal limit of £300, but the FlexOne cash card only lets you withdraw money from ATMs.

-The Visa card lets you make payments in stores and online, as well as pay using Apple Pay, Google Pay and Samsung Pay.
+The Visa card lets you make payments in stores and online.

 The account can be managed through text alerts, online, through the mobile app, over the phone, as well as in a Nationwide branch.